Gryfina of Halych

 Gryfina, or Agrippina (c.
-1248between 1305 and 1309) was a Princess of Kraków by her marriage to Leszek II the Black in 1265; she later became a nun and abbess.
+1248 – between 1305 and 1309) was a Princess of Kraków by her marriage to Leszek II the Black in 1265; she later became a nun and abbess.

 Family

 Gryfina was the daughter of Rostislav Mikhailovich (1225–1262), Prince of Halych, and his wife Anna of Hungary (1226–c.
 1270), daughter of Béla IV of Hungary.
 After losing the throne of Halych, Rostislav fled to Hungary and was received at the court of his father-in-law, King Béla IV.
 Rostislav was later granted the administration of Slavonia, one of the most important regions of the Hungarian Medieval Kingdom.
 Gryfina was born in Hungary, where she was raised with her sisters.
 One of her sisters was Kunigunda, who married Ottakar II of Bohemia and was the mother of Wenceslaus II of Bohemia.

 Marriage

 In 1265, at the age of seventeen, Gryfina was married to Leszek, son of Casimir I of Kuyavia.
 The wedding was organized by Bolesław V the Chaste.
 Between 1271 and 1274 the spouses separated, Gryfina having publicly accused her husband of impotency.
 Leszek sought treatment, but the marriage remained childless.
 After four years, Bolesław V forced a reconciliation between the spouses.

 During the revolt against her husband in 1285, Gryfina took refuge in Wawel under the care of the citizens.
 During the third Tatar raid of 1287 she escaped with her husband to Hungary, where many of her family members lived.